-The Northeast Farm to School Institute is a unique year-long professional learning opportunity for twelve school teams from New England and New York.
-Our year-long Institute kicks off with a Summer Retreat held at Shelburne Farms in Shelburne, VT from June 27-29, 2017.
-Teams applications will become available in the Winter and will be reviewed as soon as the application deadline closes.
-Teams will be notified of their selection in early Spring.
+The Northeast Farm to School Institute is a unique year-long professional learning opportunity for selected school, early childhood, or district teams from New England and New York.
+Our Institute kicks off with a Summer Retreat held at Shelburne Farms in Shelburne, VT June 29–July 1, 2020.

 BENEFITS OF PARTICIPATION

-- School-Year Coaching School - teams will be paired with an experienced coach from their state’s FTS Network.
+- Coaching support: Teams will be paired with an experienced coach from their state’s Farm to School Network.
 You’ll have communication and meetings with this coach throughout the school year to assist you in implementing and adapting your action plan to meet the changing needs of the school.

-- Networking with peers: At the retreat, individuals and teams will have time to share innovations, join in dialogue, and share food and fun with other FTS practitioners.
+- Networking with peers: At the retreat, individuals and teams will have the opportunity to share innovations, join in dialogue, and share food and fun with other teams from across the Northeast.

-- Teacher & Nutrition Staff Professional Development - All team members receive certification of participation for the Summer Retreat.
+- Teacher and nutrition staff professional development: All team members receive a certificate of participation.
 School nutrition staff receive continuing education/training hours for their time.
-Teachers may opt to receive graduate continuing education credits through Castleton University by participating in a fall curriculum retreat.
+Teachers may opt to receive graduate credits through Castleton University.
+Additional fees and coursework required.
+Contact us for details.

-- Attend the three-day residential Summer Retreat at Shelburne Farms for team planning time and connecting with FTS peers and experts from June 27-29, 2017
+- Attend the three-day residential Summer Retreat at Shelburne Farms for team planning time and connecting with peers and Farm to School experts June 29–July 1, 2020.

-- Modest program fee of $600 per accepted team is due by April 3rd to secure the team’s spot.
-Program fee includes the cost of room and meals at the Summer Retreat.
+- Submit a $900 program fee by May 1, 2020 to secure the team’s spot.
+Program fee includes the cost of room and meals at the Summer Retreat for the entire team.
 Limited scholarships are available.
 Coaching costs are paid through grant funding.

 - School nutrition directors or managers

-- View the 2016 Summer Retreat Agenda to learn more about the kickoff event that will occur this summer at Shelburne Farms, June 27-29, 2017.
+- View a past Summer Retreat Agenda to learn more about the kickoff event that will occur this summer at Shelburne Farms, June 29–July 1, 2020.